Translating inner knowledge into tangible form…

 Guide: Margaret Lindsey, MFA

-Kinesthetic meditation and guided art practice
+shifting consciousness: Kinesthetic meditation and guided art practices

 For groups of 4-24.
 1.5 -4 hour sessions.
 No art experience necessary.